tuub/jper-sword-out/docs/system/ADMIN.md

-# Controlling the SWORDv2 depositor
+# Administering the SWORDv2 depositor

-Repository accounts can have their sword deposit process activated and deactivated from the command line.
+This document covers any systems administration tasks that may be required on the depositor.

+## Activating and Deactivating repository accounts

 In the event that a repository repeatedly fails to accept a deposit, eventually their account will be disabled.
 After that point, in order to start receiving deposits again their account will need to be manually re-activated.

+Repository accounts can have their sword deposit process activated and deactivated from the command line.

 This can be done with: